SAS Somerset

-SAS Somerset was a Bar-class boom defence vessel of the South African Navy, now preserved as a museum ship in Cape Town.
-Formerly HMS Barcross, it operated in Saldanha Bay, transferred to South Africa Naval Forces during World War II and was purchased by South Africa in 1947.
+SAS Somerset, originally named HMS Barcross, was a Bar-class boom defence vessel of the South African Navy.
+It operated in Saldanha Bay, was transferred to South Africa Naval Forces during World War II, and was purchased by South Africa in 1947.
+From 1986 it was preserved as a museum ship in Cape Town, before being scrapped in April 2024.

 History

+Construction and navy service

 Somerset was originally built in Blyth, Northumberland, United Kingdom, by Blyth Shipbuilding Company and commissioned as HMS Barcross in 1941.
-HMS Barcross and her sister ship HMS Barbrake arrived at the Cape Station at Simon's Town, South Africa, in 1942 and was transferred to Saldanha Bay for boom defence operations directly thereafter.
-In 1943 she was re-designated as HMSAS Barcross when she was transferred to the South African Naval Forces for the remainder of World War II.
+HMS Barcross and her sister ship HMS Barbrake arrived at the Cape Station at Simon's Town, South Africa, in 1942.
+HMS Barcross was transferred to Saldanha Bay for boom defence operations thereafter.
+In 1943, she was re-designated as HMSAS Barcross when she was transferred to the South African Naval Forces for the remainder of World War II.

-In 1946, the Government of South Africa purchased Barcross and used for the dumping of ammunition off Cape Town and Port Elizabeth.
+In 1946, the Government of South Africa purchased Barcross and used it for the dumping of ammunition off Cape Town and Port Elizabeth.
 On completion of these services, she was transferred to Salisbury Island in Durban and subsequently was laid up at Salisbury Island.

-In 1951 her name was changed to Somerset.
-In 1953 while still decommissioned Somerset was used in the raising of the sunken minelayer Skilpad (ex-Spindrift) at Salisbury Island.
+In 1951, her name was changed to Somerset.
+In 1953, while still decommissioned, Somerset was used in the raising of the sunken minelayer Skilpad (ex-Spindrift) at Salisbury Island.

+Recommissioning (1955)

-During 1955 Somerset was recommissioned, and during this period she was tasked in salvaging the remains of two Harvard trainer aircraft following a midair collision over Table Bay.
-Six weeks later she recovered a third Harvard which had crashed into the sea off Bok Point.
+In 1955, Somerset was recommissioned.
+During this period, she was tasked with salvaging the remains of two Harvard trainer aircraft following a midair collision over Table Bay.
+Six weeks later, she recovered a third Harvard which had crashed into the sea off Bok Point.
 During a refit in 1959, Somerset had her coal-fired boilers converted to firing by furnace oil.
 She was responsible for the laying of an oil pipeline at the port of Mossel Bay to serve the oil terminal there.